-In June 2016, the JCC launched Camp Settoga, a 21-acre wonderland in Pomona, NY, marking its 10-year anniversary in out-of-city day camping (previously located at the Henry Kaufman Campgrounds) but now in an amazing "forever home" just 25 minutes over the George Washington Bridge.
+In June 2016, the JCC launched Camp Settoga, a 21-acre wonderland in Pomona, NY, marking its 10-year anniversary in out-of-city day camping (previously located at the Henry Kaufmann Campgrounds) but now in an amazing "forever home" just 25 minutes over the George Washington Bridge.

 In January 2017, the JCC expanded its campus by opening JCC Harlem, a community space on West 118th Street.
 An initiative of the JCC, JCC Harlem is a collaboration with UJA-Federation of New York.

 In February 2018, following the presentation of an unprecedented gift from the Meyerson family, the JCC was renamed the Marlene Meyerson JCC Manhattan.
 You can read more about Marlene Meyerson here.